 Payments can be received by BACS, all major Credit or Debit Cards or cash.
 We’d love to take products, beer or chocolate biscuits as payment, but alas, they don’t help pay our own bills.

 This is when you, or us, make your designs ready for print or production.
-We cover a few things below but for a full artwork help guide, visit the page here.
+We cover a few things below but for a full printed artwork help guide.

 The bleed is the part on the side of a document that gives the printer a small amount of space to account for movement of the paper, and design inconsistencies when trimming a print to the correct size.
 Just add extra image or colour from your design, usually 3mm off the edge of the design - voila, you've created some bleed.
 It means that when we cut along the crop marks or cutter guide, there’s a little ‘extra’ image or design outside of the artwork and we don’t supply you back a print with a slither of white paper or material showing.